TimothyJ64/ecfr/README.md

 3. Verify data Endpoints to fullfill requirements (Word Count per Agency and Historical Changes over time)
 4. Review data Endpoints to expand on for Custom Metrics
 5. Document API Endpoint Flow.
+6. Found there were many issues with Search functionality within the API.

 Coding
 1. I have chosen to use Python's FastAPI for it's speed, ease of use, type checking, automatic interactive API documentation and asynchronous support.